rmckay1/SmartKoozie/docs/README.md

 - **Switching Circuit:** N-Channel MOSFET with Buck Converter
 - **User Interface:** RemoteXY app (custom GUI)
 - **Connectivity:** Bluetooth Low Energy (BLE)

+##  📁 File Navigation:
+- docs: contains Deliverables, poster, and the proposal
+- firmware: contains the code we used to run and test parts also the app we used to connect with our hardware
+- hardware: contains the pcb schematic and the 3d model of the koozie
+- receipts: contains all the purchases we made

 ## 🚀 How to Use